-This is one of the techniques of soft computing, which helps us to get the result from the not clear value.
-The word ‘fuzzy’ means things that are not pretty much clear or doubtful.
-In the practice scenario, we have so many situations where we are not able to determine the value for a state, like whether it is true or false based on some logic.
+This is one of the soft computing techniques which helps us get the result from the unclear value.
+The word ‘fuzzy’ means things that are unclear or doubtful.
+In the practice scenario, we have so many situations where we cannot determine the value for a state, like whether it is true or false, based on some logic.
 So this fuzzy logic provides us the flexibility by which we can overcome such situations and can able to pass the uncertainties and inaccuracies of the situation in a better way.
-If we talk about the system value then we have 1 which is responsible for the true value, and on another side, we have 0 which represents the absolute false value.
-But in the case of fuzzy logic, we do not have such scenarios where the value is absolutely true or false, it provides us the flexibility where a value can be partially true or partially false.
-In short, it provides us the intermediate value to represent this kind of scenario.
+If we talk about the system value, then we have 1, which is responsible for the true value, and on another side, we have 0, which represents the absolute false value.
+But in the case of fuzzy logic, we do not have such scenarios where the value is true or false; it provides us the flexibility where a value can be partially true or partially false.
+In short, it gives us the intermediate value to represent this scenario.

 This contains four parts, as the component which are mentioned below;

-a) Rule Base: By the use of this system we define the rules for the system, it also contains the if-then condition for the system.
+- Rule Base: By using this system, we define the rules for the system; it also contains the if-then condition for the system.

-b) FUZZIFICATION: With the help of this we can easily convert the input into fuzzy sets.
+- FUZZIFICATION: With the help of this, we can easily convert the input into fuzzy sets.

-c) INFERENCE ENGINE: This component helps us to find the matching value for the current input we passed, and decided which rule needs to be executed based on the input we have passed.
+- INFERENCE ENGINE: This component helps us to find the matching value for the current input we passed and decide which rule needs to be executed based on the input we have passed.

-d) DEFUZZIFICATION: it again convert the obtained result into the crips value that is the input value.
+- DEFUZZIFICATION: It again converts the obtained result into the crips value, the input value.

-In this technique, we used the probability or the concept of probability which will help us to indicate and identify the uncertainty of the value.
-In this approach what we do, we combine the probability theory or concept with the logic to handle the uncertainty of the value.
-Like we have so many examples in the real world also like the things will happen or not we are not sure about it.
+In this technique, we used the probability or the concept of probability, which will help us to indicate and identify the uncertainty of the value.
+In this approach, what we do, we combine the probability theory or concept with logic to handle the uncertainty of the value.
+As we have so many examples in the real world, things will happen or not.
+We are not sure about it.

 We can use Probabilistic reasoning in the below three cases provided;

-a) When we are trying to do an experiment and something happened like an unknown error.
+- Something happens when we are trying to experiment, like an unknown error.

 probability of occurrence = no. of desired outcomes/ total no of outcomes